 Providing a direct verbal model of a question or answer (“Find out what my favorite color is by saying, ‘What is your favorite color?’”
 “If you think that show is funny, you can make a comment and say, ‘I think that’s funny.’”)

 Conversations are a great way to improve pragmatic language skills.
 Incorporating conversations in your child’s daily routine is a great way to help them practice.
 When you introduce structured conversations into their day, you are helping them consistently practice their social skills.
 Keep in mind that showing them appropriate social skills is just as important as practicing it with them!
-So, it doesn’t hurt to be extra mindful of how you reciprocate questions, take turns when talking, and stay on topic when having a conversation with the other members of the family!
+So, it doesn’t hurt to be extra mindful of how you reciprocate questions, take turns when talking, and stay on topic when having a conversation with the other members of the family.
+We hope you enjoyed these 25 conversation starters for kids!

 Amanda is a Speech Language Pathology Assistant at NAPA Center, with more than 5 years of experience working in the communicative disorders field.
 As a bilingual therapist, she is motivated and determined to encourage communication in any way shape or form.
 She enjoys eating spicy foods, binge watching shows on Netflix, and eating mochi donuts with her husband, her cat, Hendrix, and her dog, Lebowski.